Sumedh31/verivoxauto/README.md

 ```npx wdio wdio.conf.js --spec ./test/specs/citiesfrompostcodeapi.js```
 ```npx wdio wdio.conf.js --spec ./test/specs/streetsfrompostcode.js```

-To run all test can be run with
+To run all test use following command
 ``` npm run test```

 4- After tests are run generate the report using following commands.
 ``` allure generate```
 ``` allure open```

 Reports from the last run can be found at ./allure-report/index.html

 # Room for Improvements: